 - Witnessing others experience trauma

 People who’ve experienced a more covert form of trauma are also at high risk for mood disorders.
-Types of situations that may lead to PTSD and depression include:
+Types of situations that may lead to depression include:

 - Military combat